The How’s and Why’s

 Why did I start designing jewelry?

-I have always loved jewelry and adornment.
+I have always loved jewelry and adornments of any kind.
 When I would travel abroad I often brought back A LOT of jewelry.
 However, sometimes the things I loved when I was abroad— didn’t necessarily translate to my everyday style at home.

-The idea for Société Urbane was born out of a desire to wear jewelry that paid homage to interesting cultures but still translated into highly wearable everyday statement pieces.
+The idea for Société Urbane was born out of a desire to wear jewelry that paid homage to indigenous cultures but translated into highly wearable everyday statement pieces.
 I couldn’t find anything out there that was not only special but also within my price range.
 So—I designed it myself!

 How Do I do it?